itomaldonado/nginx-proxy/README.md

     $ docker run -e VIRTUAL_HOST=foo.bar.com -e VIRTUAL_ENTRY=foo/bar  ...

-This will force nginx to add the following directove to the location / {} block:
+This will force nginx to add the following directive to the location / {} block:

     rewrite ^/$ /foo/bar break;